TrustlyInc/trustly-ios-example/README.md

 # Server Side Features

 This example project can be run entirely as a frontend app in order to quickly test basic Trustly functions.
 However, your application will likely require backend integration with Trustly as well.
 Check out our [trustly-nestjs-example](https://github.com/TrustlyInc/trustly-nestjs-example) project to learn more and follow the steps below to integrate it with this app.

+# Contributing

+You can participate in this project by submitting bugs and feature requests in the [Issues](https://github.com/TrustlyInc/trustly-ios-example/issues) tab.
+Please, add [@lukevance](https://github.com/lukevance) as an assignee.

+If you are interested in fixing issues and contributing directly to the code base, feel free to open a Pull Request with your changes.
+Please, make sure to fulfill our [Pull Request Template](https://github.com/TrustlyInc/trustly-ios-example/blob/main/.github/pull_request_template.md) and add [@lukevance](https://github.com/lukevance) as code reviewer.